 Severe postnatal depression

-If your postnatal depression is very severe and does not respond to the treatments above, you'll probably be referred to a specialist mental health team.
+If your postnatal depression is very severe and does not respond to treatment, you may be referred to a specialist community perinatal mental health team.

 - more intensive CBT